 We proposed a novel sensor planning method for mobile robot localization using a Bayesian network.
-The BNstructure is learned from environment data based on the K2 algorithm combined with GA.
+The BN structure is learned from environment data based on the K2 algorithm combined with GA.
 In the execution phase, the sensor planner predicts possible actions and sensing information to be obtained from these actions, and selects an optimal plan by taking into account the trade-off between the global localization belief and the sensing cost.
-The system are validated by simulation experiments.
+The BN structure learning algorithm and the sensor planning algorithm are validated by simulation experiments.